By Last Updated: June 11th, 2026

 • A written statement must be filed with the county registrar within 10 days, documenting the location and disposition.

-• You must scatter at least 3 nautical miles from land.
+• You must scatter at least three nautical miles from land.

 • Ashes should be directly dispersed or placed in a biodegradable container.